 - Do you fall for the victim card they end up using?

 - Do you tend to give in to their incessant demands?

 - Do you feel guilty about putting your own needs first?

 - Do they make you doubt your own version of reality?

 - Do you feel you can no longer tell right from wrong without your partner’s approval?

 Once you can see through the manipulation and control tactics, you will realize that the foundation of your relationship is weak.
 As that realization sinks in, you will find it in yourself to break free from this cycle of narcissistic abuse.

 3. Find your support system

+Now that you can see through your partner’s narcissistic tendencies, know that you’re going to need all the support and strength you can gather to deal with it.
+So, begin by establishing healthy boundaries so that you can make room for other people in your life once again.
 “Build your support system, your cheering squad, your own pack.
 It’s almost a necessity to have people around you who you can trust when you’re experiencing narcissistic marriage problems,” says Devaleena.